amira-salama1/SQL_Projects-And-Visualizations/Viz/Tableau/SuperStore/Challenges/Insightful advanced table.md

 [#WOW2023](https://workout-wednesday.com/2023w16tab/) week 16

-This Dashboard features an insightful Text table that includes:
+This Dashboard features an insightful Text table that includes the following KPIs :

 1- Sub-Categories Rank in Sales compared to all others